Cuba fights to come back from a nationwide blackout, then a storm that killed six

 The Cuban government and its allies blame the United States’ 62-year-old trade embargo on the island for its economic problems but White House press secretary Karine Jean-Pierre said Monday that the Cuban government’s “long-term mismanagement of its economic policy and resources has certainly increased the hardship of people in Cuba.”

 Power remains relatively cheap but increasingly unavailable.
-The Cuban government has said that it’s producing 700 megawatts when peak demand can hit 3 gigawatts.
-Authorities said by Monday afternoon that about 80 percent of Havana had intermittent power but people were skeptical.
+The Cuban government on state television Monday night said that it’s producing 1300 megawatts when peak demand can hit 3 gigawatts.
+Authorities said by Monday afternoon that about 80 percent of Havana had intermittent power but people remained fearful.

 “We have the fridge full of food and we’re scared,” said small-business owner Juan Estrada, 53, whose central Havana business hasn’t had consistent power since Friday morning.